Walter Freud: Life

-After naturalising as a British subject in January 1947 Freud returned to Loughborough, where he graduated with a degree in chemical engineering.
+After naturalising as a British subject in January 1947, Freud returned to Loughborough, where he graduated with a degree in chemical engineering.
 He was hired by British Oxygen Corporation, then went to work for British Nylon Spinners in Pontypool.
-He was recruited by British Hydrocarbons based in London in 1957, which after a series of mergers became part of BP Chemicals where he remained until his retirement at the age of 55 in 1977.
+He was recruited by British Hydrocarbons based in London in 1957, which after a series of mergers became part of BP Chemicals, where he remained until his retirement at the age of 55 in 1977.

-In 1994 he returned to Vienna for the first time since his enforced exile as a guest of the Austrian government who marked his achievement in liberating the Zeltweg airfield by hosting a dinner in his honour.
+In 1994 he returned to Vienna for the first time since his enforced exile as a guest of the Austrian government, which marked his achievement in liberating the Zeltweg airfield by hosting a dinner in his honour.
 His last residence in Britain was in Oxted, Surrey.
 Walter Freud and his wife are buried in the "Freud Corner" at Golders Green Crematorium, London.